-Design elementsThe path that leads to the centre of the Peace Memorial is the path that people must traverse to reach themselves.
+Design elementsThe path that leads to the center of the Peace Mark is the path that people must traverse to reach themselves.
 The inner peace of people determines the external peace in the world.

 The Tree of Life as a Judeo-Christian symbolMy son, keep my Torah in your memory, and my rules in your heart.
 She (wisdom) is a Tree of Life to all who take her in their hands, and happy is everyone who keeps her.
 (Proverbs 3,1 + 18)